Why December and January is a Great Time to Travel to Asia

 Sunny Southeast Asia

-If you are desperate to escape the cold rain and snow of your winter climate, travel to Southeast Asian destinations like Thailand, Singapore, and Malaysia.
+If you are desperate to escape the cold rain and snow off your winter climate, travel to Southeast Asian destinations like Thailand, Singapore, and Malaysia.
 These locales are warm and dry during December and January.
 While the prices will be more expensive during this time of year, Thailand and Malaysia are still among the cheapest luxury stops in the world.
 These months are great for enjoying the beach and drinking tropical spirits.
-The local cultures of the region, especially places a little less visited like Cambodia and Vietnam, are always vibrant, but are easier to appreciate during the dry months.
+The local cultures of the region especially place a little less visited like Cambodia and Vietnam, are always vibrant, but are easier to appreciate during the dry months.